Kevinkp09/Fighting-game/README.md

 # Fighting-game

-This is a normal fighting-game.
+This is a normal fighting-game. <br>
-You can punch and heal.
+You can punch and heal.<br>
-I have used the concepts of DOM in js.
+I have used the concepts of DOM in js.<br>